vedph/cadmus_web/doc/editor-components.md

 The open-ended portion of the UI is represented by part and fragment editors.
 At the bottom level, both are dumb UI components extending `ModelEditorComponentBase<T>`, where `T` is the model's type (=the type of the part or fragment).

+A dumb component gets as input the JSON representing the model, and optionally the JSON representing a set of thesauri.
+It outputs the JSON representing the model (when saved), a request to close the editor, and a notification about the dirty state of the editor itself.

 The base class provides this API:

 **Input**: